omerfbhatti/BCI-Project/README.md

 ## Current tasks
   - <s>Search for related documentation, online resources, research papers and textbooks</s>
-  - -[Search for established procedures of EEG signal analysis along with Machine Learning implementation]
+  - <s>Search for established procedures of EEG signal analysis along with Machine Learning implementation</s>
   - Explore Sample code + Dataset from open-source material or tutorials and go through previous research to **Find the gaps**
   - Search for available source code or example to implement te process of EEG signal analysis
   - Explore the CNN models with and related researches about CNN implementation